Justinnn07/voice-bot/readme.md

 ```
 pip install PyAudio
 ```
-(If there is a issue in installing PyAudio use .whl file from this link [https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio))

 ### Voice Commands

 You can add other commands, but these are the ones that exist